 Gujjar quota stir turns violent, police vehicles torched in Dholpur district, 18 trains cancelled on Sunday in Kota division

-Police on Saturday intensified combing operation to trace notorious dacoit Jagan Gurjar and his accomplices after they allegedly beat two women and tore their clothes in Rajasthan's Dholpur district, a senior police official said.
+A notorious dacoit and his accomplices allegedly beat two women and tore their cloths in Rajasthan's Dholpur district.

-Taking cognizance of the matter, the State Human Rights Commission had also issued a notice seeking a detailed report from the Dholpur Superintendent of Police by July 16.
+Taking cognisance of the matter, the State Human Rights Commission issued a notice and sought a detailed report from Dholpur Superintendent of Police by July 16.